Joao4569/farm_fresh/README.md

 ### Cart App

+ - templatetags:

+  - A useful trick to have in your arsenal.
+For this column, the subtotal should be the quantity times the product price.
+In a new folder called template tags.
+I'll create a file called bag_tools.py
+And I'll also create an empty file called `__init__ .py` which will ensure that this directory is treated as a Python package making our bag tools module available for imports and to use in templates.
+Now in the bag tools file from django i'll import template.
+And then create a function called calc_subtotal
+Which takes in a price and a quantity as parameters and simply returns their irproduct.
+Now to register this filter we need to create a variable called register.
+Which is an instance of template.library
+And then use the register filter decorator to register our function as a template filter.
+All of this is straight from the django documentation by the way so if you'd like a deeper explanation of how it works just go there and look up creating custom template tags and filters.
+With the filter finished all we need to do to use it is load it in the bag template with load bag tools.
+Then we can pipe the price into it as the first argument.
+And send the item quantity as the second.

 #### Context Processor

 This is Farm fresh's context processor for the shopping cart and its purpose is to make a dictionary available to all templates across the entire application much like you can use `request.user` in any template, due to the presence of the built-in request context processor.